-Major professor and supervisory committee, Plan of study, Annual evaluation, Requirements for candidacy, Preliminary exam, Dissertation, Journal manuscripts, Dissertation Defense.
+Major Professor and Supervisory Committee, Student & Major Professor Checklist, Plan of Study, Annual Evaluation, Requirements for Candidacy, Preliminary Exam, Dissertation, Journal Manuscripts, Dissertation Defense.
 These are identical to the M.S. - Ph.D. track.
 See Section 3.4.

 Suggested timeline and checklist.
 A suggested timeline for completion of the Ph.D. degree requirements and a milestones checklist are provided in Tables 3.13 and 3.14, respectively.
 Students may need to enroll in additional hours to maintain full-time status each semester.